emberjs/guides/source/testing/testing-user-interaction.md

 ### Testing Transitions

 Suppose we have an application which requires authentication.
-When a visitor visits a certain URL as an unauthenticated user, we expect them to be transitioned to a login page.
+If an unauthenticated user tries to visit a restricted URL, we generally want to transition them to a login page.
+For
+example:

 ```app/routes/profile.js
 export default Ember.Route.extend({